aws-samples/aws-mlflow-sagemaker-cdk/README.md

 })
 ```

-After the **MLflowVpclinkStack** and the **HttpApiGatewayStack** are deployed, the MLflow server is finally accessible.
+After the **MLflowVpcStack** and the **HttpApiGatewayStack** are deployed, the MLflow server is finally accessible.

 ### **SageMakerNotebookInstanceStack**

-Under the cdk/nginxAuthentication/lib folder, open the `sagemaker-notebook-instance-stack.ts` file and let us explore the following different CDK constructs.
+Under the `./cdk/nginxAuthentication/lib` folder, open the `sagemaker-notebook-instance-stack.ts` file and let us explore the following different CDK constructs.

 **Lifecycle configuration**